|

 so specified for different purpose of with respect to industrial undertakings engaged in

-Provided that no industrial undertaking shall be
+manufacture production of different articles:- Provided that no industrial undertaking shall be

 regarded as an ancillary industrial undertaking unless it is or is proposed to be, engaged